 We have managed to establish 23 school clubs across the country (13 In Lilongwe alone where the organisation is based).

-Under this School Outreach Programme, we also seek to provide information through the same clubs and libraries on integrated health information, education and counseling on Sexual Reproductive Health as well as HIV and AIDS.
+Under this School Outreach Programme, We seek to establish school clubs and libraries in schools, including where possible after school clubs.
+We orient the schools administrators (teachers) on how to make a school club and manage it.
+We also seek to provide information through the same clubs and libraries on integrated health information, education and counseling on Sexual Reproductive Health as well as HIV and AIDS.
 Through these school clubs, we also distribute contraceptives, lubricants, condoms, and IEC materials such as posters, leaflets and other reading materials.

 We use these structures to mobilize not only club members but even out-of-school youths in surrounding schools to participate in some of the activities (e.g. dialogues) with a view of increasing demand for HIV and SRH services within and outside the school settings.